Philippine trial of Chinese fishermen stalls without interpreter

-MANILA (Reuters) - A Philippine case against nine Chinese fishermen caught with endangered turtles at a disputed reef was held up on Tuesday due to the lack of an interpreter, which a prosecutor blamed on pressure from China.
+MANILA, June 17 (Reuters) - The lack of an interpreter on Tuesday held up Philippine legal proceedings against nine Chinese fishermen caught with hundreds of marine turtles in a disputed South China Sea shoal.

-Manila says the fishermen were within the Philippines’ 200-mile (322-km) exclusive economic zone in the South China Sea with hundreds of marine turtles, in violation of a United Nations convention on trading the endangered wildlife species.
+Manila says the fishermen were within the Philippines’ 200-mile (322-km) exclusive economic zone and were in possession of endangered species of turtles, a violation of a United Nations convention on trading wildlife species.

 China claims about 90 percent of the South China Sea, an area believed to be rich in hydrocarbon deposits and fisheries.
 Brunei, Malaysia, the Philippines, Vietnam and Taiwan also claim the sea, through which $5 trillion in ship-borne trade passes every year.

-The Chinese fishermen’s pre-trial hearing has been postponed twice and a planned session on Wednesday may also be called off unless an interpreter is found.
+The Chinese fishermen’s pre-trial hearing has been postponed twice and events on Wednesday may also be called off unless an interpreter is found.

 “We can’t find a competent interpreter for the Chinese fishermen,” a member of the prosecution team, who asked not to be named, told Reuters.

-A Chinese businessman based in the island of Palawan in the west of the Philippine archipelago, usually volunteers his services as interpreter in court but has begged off this time.
+A Chinese businessman based in the island of Palawan in the west of the Philippine archipelago, who usually volunteers his services as interpreter in court, has begged off.

 “There was an apparent pressure from the Chinese embassy,” the prosecution team member added.
 “These people are conducting business in China and they do not want to get involved in the case.”